dshop-gliwice/iot-workshop/README.md

 4. Install REST client for communication with cloud
 We suggest to install Postman (from chrome web store).
-But you can use any other client you like.
+But you can use any other client you like and know how to use.